-Human Rights Act / Immigration detention / No torture / Use of force
+Human Rights Act and Judicial Review / Immigration detention / No torture / Use of force

 UNCAT ‘alternative’ report

 UK GOVERNMENT IS FAILING IN ITS DUTY TO PREVENT TORTURE AND ILL-TREATMENT